mauro3/SimpleTraits.jl/README.md

 @traitfn f{X; !IsImmutable{X}}(x::X) = (x.fld += 1; x) # update in-place

 # use
-type A; fld end
+mutable struct A; fld end
-immutable B; fld end
+struct B; fld end
 a=A(1)
 f(a) # in-place
 @assert a.fld == A(2).fld